TedTschopp/The-Marchen-Engine/index.md

 circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.

+##### Exploding Dice

+Exploding dice are fun!
+When rolling dice, if the maximum value on any dice is rolled, the dice “explodes.”
+Roll any such dice one additional time and add their value to the previous total.
+Any rerolled dice may also explode.
+For example, you roll 2d6 for damage and roll a 3 and a 6.
+You reroll one dice, getting another 6.
+You then reroll that dice, getting a 4.
+This brings your total damage to 3 + 6 + 6 + 4, or 19.

+The humble d4 is very prone to explosions.
+Just try it!
+It's not unthinkable to get an explosion sequence like 4 + 4 + 3 after about a dozen tries.

+Theoretically, a die can keep exploding forever.
+In practice, that doesn't really happen.
+Even if you keep rolling 4s on that d4, after several explosions you'll likely won't bother anymore, the result so far is good enough.

 ##### The Dice Chain

 One of the most fun aspects of using funky dice in a rules set is